 Google Maps is your traditional navigation app.
 You punch in a location, and it will find a way to get you there, no matter how you plan on doing it.
 You could walk, drive, cycle, or take the bus, and Google Maps has something to offer.
 Google can even alert you to obstacles or traffic along the way, and give you the option of taking a different path.

-However recent changes to Google Maps means that how it calculates its route is changing.
+But Google Maps has changed the way it calculated its calculates its routes in recent years.
 The service will now use a number of factors, including real time traffic conditions and number of traffic lights, to make the proposed route safer, and more eco-friendly.
 That way you save on fuel, and are less likely to get into an accident.

 Waze is built around one thing, and one thing only: minimizing your time on the road and getting you to your destination as quickly as possible.
-So doesn’t ask permission to alter your route mid-trip, and automatically offers up directions that get you around obstacles, all in the name of getting you somewhere in the shortest amount of time.
+So doesn’t ask permission to alter your route mid-trip, and automatically offers up directions that get you around obstacles that have popped up.
+All in the name of getting you somewhere in the shortest amount of time.
 For that reason Waze users often find they get sent to some very random places, as the app works to get them where they need to go.

 A great example of this is when I looked up directions to my parents’ house.
 Waze said it would be a 213 mile trip that would take 3 hours and 19 minutes.
 Meanwhile Google Maps provided a shorter route (211 miles), but would take 3 hours and 32 minutes to make the trip.
 That’s travelling the same basic route, and not avoiding toll roads.